-- Increased economic growth overseas has increased the demand for coking coal and iron ore, for example, which in turn has increased prices. - If there is an oversupply of a commodity, prices will tend to decrease whereas if a commodity is scarce the prices will tend to increase. - The value of the Australian dollar will make our commodities more /less expensive for overseas buyers which will affect demand.
+- Increased economic growth overseas, particularly in China increased the demand for coking coal and iron ore.
+Slower economic growth since then plus increased supply has caused prices to fall. - If there is an oversupply of a commodity, prices will tend to decrease whereas if a commodity is scarce the prices will tend to increase. - The value of the Australian dollar will make our commodities more /less expensive for overseas buyers which will affect demand.